ilo-token/ilo-token.github.io/README.md

 ## Building

-This builds `./main.js` as a minified file ready for production use.
+This fetches dependencies needed and builds `./main.js` as a minified file ready for production use.

 ```
 deno task build